 Makeup: Makeup can expire and is none too pretty for the earth when you throw it in the trash (chemicals abound in most makeup).
-Some manufacturers are making progress on this front.
-People who turn in six or more empty MAC containers, for example, will receive a free lipstick from the company in return; SpaRitual nail polishes come in reusable, recyclable glass; and Josie Maran Cosmetics sells biodegradable plastic compacts made with a corn-based resin―just remove the mirror and put the case in your compost heap.
+Some manufacturers are making progress on this front; check with the company behind your go-to products to see what recycling or trade-in options they offer.

 Mattresses and box springs: Mattresses are made of recyclable materials, such as wire, paper, and cloth, but not all cities accept them for recycling.
-(Go to earth911.org to find out if yours does.)
+(Go to Earth911 to find out if yours does.)